Auroratide/auroratide.com/content/posts/server-side-rendering-a-random-number/content.md

 The approach I took above was perfect for my use case in which the random numbers were used solely for aesthetics.
 If, however, you need random numbers for something security-related, definitely double check whether this approach fits within your constraints!

+Additionally, the solution presented here works iff the server and client generate content _in the same order_.
+You could imagine that if the client built the page backward, the same sequence of random numbers would be generated but they'd be applied to different pieces of the page.
+I'm not sure why this would happen, but if this is a significant factor for you, then it requires a more nuanced approach.

 ### Github Repo

 As usual, here's a repo to explore the raw solution.
 Hopefully it is helpful!